skylabsnz/WhatATheme/_posts/2020-11-19-focusing-masks.md

 ## Conclusions
 - If you are using focal lengths over 75mm, you can use a very affordable Bahtinov mask lens cap.
-- If you are working over 50mm, you will take real advantage of using a mask similar to the Skylabs Enhanced Batinov mask.
+- If you are working over 50mm, you will take real advantage of using a mask similar to the Skylabs Enhanced Bahtinov mask.
 - If you are using focal lengths over 14mm and slow lenses, optical grade acrylic is the only option.
-- Short focal lengths with a high f-number (slow lenses) will not work even using a Skylabs Enhanced Batinov mask.
+- Short focal lengths with a high f-number (slow lenses) will not work even using a Skylabs Enhanced Bahtinov mask V2.
 - If you are using fisheye lenses, the limitation will be on the size of the pixels of your sensor.